Home | News | Conferences | Commodities | Publications | Business Directory | Resources | Help

 Organisers

-The conference is organised by Minerals Engineering International (MEI) in consultation with Prof Markus Reuter.
+The conference was organised by MEI in consultation with Prof Markus Reuter.

 Markus Reuter